wilkinson-nu/single_module_unsupervised/README.md

 /pscratch/sd/c/cwilk/h5_inputs_v9
 ```

+# Data augmentations
+A critical choice for contrastive learning tasks is choosing appropriate augmentations to apply to the data.
+An example jupyter notebook for looking at the impact of augmentations (by default using the nominal set used for training), can be found in: `single_module_augmentation_tests_ME.ipynb`.

 # Training the encoder
 There's an example training jupyter notebook: `single_module_contrastive_training_ME.ipynb`, which is useful for testing new loss functions and looking at training dynamics.
 It can also optionally use a pre-trained model for a warm start for more advanced training studies.